 Phone calls were generally made from public phone boxes on street corners and, nine times out of ten, were reverse charge calls.
 Letters meant planning where I was likely to be six to eight weeks in advance and using the Poste Restante service – a case of “I reckon I’ll be in Darwin by July so write to me there”.
 I still remember the excitement, not just of reaching a new destination but knowing that, after finding the main Post Office, there’d (hopefully) be a pile of mail for me.

-Spending a lot of time in hostels or campsites with limited access to a TV meant that keeping up to date with current affairs in the days before 24 hour rolling news coverage was a case of buying the International Express every Tuesday to devour newsworthy snippets from home (like who would claim the coveted number one spot – Blur or Oasis?).
+Spending a lot of time in hostels or campsites with limited access to a TV meant that keeping up to date with current affairs in the days before 24 hour rolling news coverage was a case of buying the International Express every Tuesday to devour newsworthy snippets from home (like who would claim the coveted number one spot in August 1995 – Blur or Oasis?).

 As for keeping in touch with people I met on the road it didn’t really happen to the same extent that it does now where social media keeps everyone connected.
 I would occasionally meet someone months down the line purely by accident (a lot of backpackers were following a well-worn path particularly up the east coast of Australia).
-One memorable incident was bumping into a couple I’d originally met in a hostel in Sydney on New Zealand’s Stewart Island almost two years later where we had a good catch up and sank a few pints before going our separate ways again.
+One memorable incident was bumping into a couple I’d originally met in a hostel in Sydney, on New Zealand’s Stewart Island almost two years later where we had a good catch up and sank a few pints before going our separate ways again.